 - The surface is smooth and the image is very expressive.

-- The expression of calmness is the centre point of attraction.
+- The expression of calmness is the center point of attraction.

-- Modelling of face enhances the naturalism and three-dimensionality.
+- Modeling of face enhances naturalism and three-dimensionality.

-- Assimilating various traits of Acamenian, Parthian and Bactrian tradition into the local tradition is a hallmark of Gandhara style.
+- Assimilating various traits of Acamenian, Parthian, and Bactrian traditions into the local tradition is a hallmark of the Gandhara style.

-- The source of development of Buddha images as well as other has its genesis in its peculiar geopolitical conditions.
+- The source of the development of Buddha images as well as others has its genesis in its peculiar geopolitical conditions.

 - It may also be observed that the north-western part of India, which is now in Pakistan, always had continuous habitation from proto-historic times.
 It continued in the historic period as well.

 Amaravati stupa, Andhra Pradesh

 - Vengi in Andhra Pradesh has many stupas like Jagayyapetta, Amaravati, Bahattiprolu, Nagarjunakonda, etc.